-Having a solid business budget is essential to the success of your business.
+Having a solid business budget and using budgeting best practices is essential to the success of your business.
 It allows you to manage your business finances properly and stay on top of your expenses.

 Outline your revenues and profit forecasting

 You can’t turn a profit if you don’t have a solid revenue stream.
 Your business plan should outline the products and services you plan to sell.
-You’ll want to outline exactly how you will communicate those products and services to your potential customers.
+Outline exactly how you will communicate those products and services to your potential customers.

 It also means fine-tuning your revenue stream as you learn what works best (or doesn’t).
 Once you have a solid revenue stream, it becomes easier to forecast your business earnings and profitability.

 Also, take a look at potential profits.
-Becoming profitable and making extra income is great, but ideally, you want to have a clear understanding of exactly how much profit you are generating on each product or service you offer.
+Becoming profitable and finding out how to increase your income is great, but ideally, you want to have a clear understanding of exactly how much profit you are generating on each product or service you offer.

 You can then assess how to maximize your profitability by reducing costs or competitively increasing your prices (or doing a combination of both).